TheAuthors/Response-to-Reviewers/README.md

 ![SGD2](https://github.com/TheAuthors/Response-to-Reviewers/blob/71b649c8a1ff0ddd4288e0cc20b8223ca5749655/Reviewer%20v8xA/SGD_2.png)
 ![SGD1](https://github.com/TheAuthors/Response-to-Reviewers/blob/a2d7d8daae7363afdb1add8c8bcd32aed2545063/Reviewer%20v8xA/SGD_1.png)

-The simulation data demonstrate that, generally speaking, SGD does not converge to a single minimum because it may oscillate between different minima.
+The simulations demonstrate that, generally speaking, SGD does not converge to a single minimum because it may oscillate between different minima.
 However, it is true that after some time, SGD eventually converges to and remains at a minimum.
 This behavior is illustrated in the following simulations.

+TABLE TABLE TABLE

+As can be seen from this table, within the time n_epsilon found in the paper, SGD converges to a minimum.
+One can also observe the significant difference in the number of steps required for H1 and H2 cases.

+### Escape maximum

 The upper probability estimates shown in Table 1 were obtained using explicit formulas (for the specific case of double exponential distribution) from the our paper, with the exception of the roots $\mu_\uparrow$ and $\mu_\downarrow$, which were computed using the standard bisection method.